Last week, WAVS students, relatives, and community leaders gathered at the Bissau campus to celebrate 50 graduates completing their courses.

-The ceremony was held inside the new WAVS training center, marking the first graduation to take place in this expanded space.
+The ceremony was held inside the new WAVS training center, marking the first graduation to take place in this building.
 It was a joyful and meaningful day, filled with pride, music, and hope for what lies ahead.

 Celebrating Hard Work and Achievement